tuenguyen1508-lang/Accounts-Receivable-Project/README.md

 - **Data Modelling:** Designed a star-schema model linking invoice facts, customer/category/status/date dimensions, and forecast outputs.

 - **AI-Assisted Reporting / Claude:** Used structured skills to support the generation of a business analysis report and consultant-style slide deck, then reviewed and refined outputs for accuracy.

-- **GitHub:** Documented and organised the project as a portfolio-ready analytics case study.

 ---